Unemployment insurance in the United States: History

 As many European countries created unemployment insurance programs in the early 20th century (beginning with Britain in 1912), Progressive Era reformers advocated for a similar policy in the United States, but to little avail.
 In the early 20th century, some trade unions and employers set up private unemployment insurance programs for workers, but these were only available to a small portion of the workforce.
 Following the onset of the Great Depression, advocates pushed Congress and state legislatures to create public unemployment insurance programs.
 In 1931, governors from New York, Ohio, Massachusetts, Pennsylvania, New Jersey, and Connecticut organized an interstate commission on unemployment insurance.
 In 1932, Wisconsin passed the first public unemployment insurance program in the United States, offering 50% wage compensation for a maximum of 10 weeks, funded through a payroll tax imposed on employers.

 Programs were created in other states following the passage of the federal Social Security Act of 1935.
 Under Title III of the Act, the federal government would levy a payroll tax on almost all employers to fund unemployment insurance programs run by state governments, conditional on states following certain minimum requirements concerning program administration.
 In states that levied their own taxes to administer programs that exceeded the requirements, the federal government would forgive this payroll tax.
 The terms of this federal-state cooperation are set by the Federal Unemployment Tax Act (FUTA), which authorizes the Internal Revenue Service (IRS) to collect an annual federal employer tax used to fund state workforce agencies.
 In 1937, the Supreme Court held that federal unemployment law is constitutional and does not violate the Tenth Amendment in Steward Machine Company v.
 Davis, 301 U.S. 548.

-Georgetown professor Pamela Herd says benefits are administered at the state level because Southern states did not want to be forced by the federal government to provide high unemployment benefits to black workers.
-She says racism was also a motivation to exclude agricultural and domestic workers, and to make the benefits difficult to apply for.

 Beginning in 1954 under the Reed Act, the federal government transfers unemployment funds to state governments when the federal balance exceeds a certain threshold.
 Additionally, FUTA provides a fund that states can borrow from when needed to continue paying UI benefits.
 In 1970, FUTA was amended to create an extended benefits program where the federal government pays half the cost of extended benefits triggered during periods of high state-level unemployment.

 In 1986, the Tax Reform Act required that unemployment compensation be considered taxable income for the purposes of federal taxes.
 In 2003, Rep. Philip English introduced legislation to repeal the taxation of unemployment compensation, but the legislation did not advance past committee.
 Most states with income tax consider unemployment compensation to be taxable.
 Under the American Recovery and Reinvestment Act of 2009, the first $2,400 worth of unemployment income received during the tax year of 2009 was exempted from being considered as taxable income on the federal level.